 Entering the United States without approval is illegal.
 So is staying in the U.S. without permission after your visa or other authorized stay has expired.
-Even violating the terms of a legal entry can make your stay illegal.
+Even violating the terms of a legal entry can make a non-citizen's stay illegal.

 The U.S. immigration law offers very few options to go from being illegal or undocumented immigrant to a U.S. permanent resident (with a green card).
 We briefly describe the most likely possibilities below, but you should see an attorney for further help.